i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/13-SPI/README.md

 #  Serial Peripheral Interface

-SPI is a digital serial communication peripheral which can receive and transmit data using 4 wire through multiple slaves device.
-One wire is specificaly to generate communication clock and 1 wire to transmit data and 1 wire to receive data and 1 wire to select slave device.
+SPI is a digital serial communication peripheral which can receive and transmit data using four wire through multiple slaves device.
+One wire is specificaly to generate communication clock and one wire to transmit data and one wire to receive data and one wire to select slave device.
 SPI master device will send and receive 8bit data for selected slave device.
 <br/>

 ![Diagram-SPI-Communication](https://github.com/user-attachments/assets/f99ac7a5-eccf-4883-8186-f20bf76376c3)